Ham and Cheese Strata

 • Unsalted Butter – The butter is just for sauteing the onions.

-• Smoked Ham – Really, any ham will work that can be cut into cubes.
+• Smoked Ham – Really, any cooked ham will work that can be cut into cubes.
 We don’t recommend deli ham for this dish.
 Using leftover ham from the holidays is a perfect way.
 Or serve those overnight guests an amazing breakfast on Christmas morning, Thanksgiving morning, or Easter.

 • Gruyere cheese – Adds an amazing nutty flavor!
 It beats cheddar cheese hands down for this strata.